isaacangello/openModal/README.md

 or the ['.d-none"](https://getbootstrap.com/docs/5.3/utilities/display/#hiding-elements) class from [bootstrap](https://getbootstrap.com/docs/5.3/utilities/display/#hiding-elements), or you can define your own class to hide/show the modal elements.
 You will need a Container div with the class ".open-modal" defined, or a class of its own defined in the cotainer, and a div with a class defined as modal-content, this step is important to activate the effects.

+#### OBS
+If you want to use the project's css, there is an open-modal css file in the same folder as the module

 ##### button code example